Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 East Carolina Stats and Trends

-- When East Carolina records more than 22.2 points, it is 6-2 against the spread and 7-1 overall.
+- East Carolina is 6-2 against the spread and 7-1 overall in games when it scores more than 22.2 points.

-- In games that East Carolina totals over 343.8 yards, the team is 7-3 against the spread and 7-3 overall.
+- East Carolina is 7-3 against the spread and 7-3 overall when the team churns out over 343.8 yards.

-- This season the Pirates have turned the ball over 22 times, five more than the Eagles' takeaways (17).
+- The Pirates have turned the ball over five more times (22 total) than the Eagles have forced a turnover (17) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.